helder-stack/helder-stack/README.md

 ## I'm lover of coding and a student of life!
 - 🔭 Currently working as a Web Developer at Chat2Desk Brazil.
-- 🌱 Currently learning everything, but focused on Python, NodeJS, Vue.JS and typescript.
-In the future, react.js🤣
+- 🌱 Currently learning everything, but focused on Python, NodeJS, Vue.JS, typescript and react.js.
+In the future, react native🤣

 ### Connect with me:
 ​